Demystifying Network Foundation Models: Embedding space linear transformation.

-\autoref{tab:emb_math} shows the $cos$ similarity and $L_1$ distance from the centroid of the resulting embedding $E_R$ to the centroids of embeddings $E_{Base}$, $E_{CC}$, $E_{AQM}$, $E_{Cross}$, and $E_{All}$.
+\autoref{tab:emb_math} shows the $cos$ similarity and $L_1$ distance from the centroid of the resulting embedding $E_R$ to the centroids of the embeddings $E_{Base}$, $E_{CC}$, $E_{AQM}$, $E_{Cross}$, and $E_{All}$.
 Higher $cos$ similarity and lower $L_1$ distance indicate the closest embeddings to the resulting embedding $E_R$.

-\textbf{Neither of models seem to uphold the linear transformation property on both metrics.} Among the four models, neither of models resulted in having the $cos$ similarity between $E_R$ and $E_{All}$ being the highest, with $E_R$ often aligning more closely with $E_{AQM}$ or $E_{Cross}$.
-At the same time, despite not having the highest $cos$ similarity, $E_R$ produced by netFound has the lowest $L_1$ distance to $E_{All}$, showing that the model is able (to some extent) to express the required linear transformation.
-Notably, both YaTC and netFound models have the lowest $cos$ similarity and the highest $L_1$ distance between $E_R$ and $E_{Base}$, which is an expected result as the resulting embedding $E_R$ should contain the most number of changes compared to the base embedding $E_{Base}$.
+\textbf{Neither of models seem to uphold the linear transformation property in both metrics.} Among the four models, neither of the models managed to demonstrate the desired result of $cos$ similarity being the highest between $E_R$ (resulting embedding after linear transformation) and $E_{All}$ (target embedding), instead often aligning $E_R$ more closely with $E_{AQM}$ or $E_{Cross}$.
+At the same time, $E_R$ produced by netFound has the lowest $L_1$ distance to $E_{All}$, showing that the model is able to express (to some extent) the required linear transformation properties and contains correct internal mapping of network context in the embedding space.

+In addition, both the YaTC and netFound models have the lowest $cos$ similarity and the highest $L_1$ distance between $E_R$ and $E_{Base}$ (original embedding before any changes or transformations).
+This result highlights that both YaTC and netFound can notice high-level network context changes introduced by Congestion Control, AQM, and crosstraffic variations, distancing the resulting embedding from the original traffic even if this distance does not uphold linear transformation properties (in case of YaTC).